Curriculum

 Clinical Fellowship in Evaluation and Treatment of Children and Adolescents with Neurodevelopmental Disabilities

-Research Fellowship in Autism Spectrum Disorder and Regulating Together Intervention
+Research Fellowship in Autism Spectrum Disorder and Emotion Dysregulation

 Clinical Neuropsychology/Psychology Fellowship Program

-The Center for Adherence and Self-Management has two open research fellowship positions funded by a NIH-NICHD T32 training grant (Directors: Kevin Hommel, PhD, kevin.hommel@cchmc.org and Meghan McGrady, PhD, meghan.mcgrady@cchmc.org) in treatment adherence research and involves all Center faculty.
-This position affords extensive opportunities in multidisciplinary research with faculty in clinical psychology, pediatrics and biostatistics.
-Program fellows have opportunities to conduct research in the following areas: measurement of adherence to treatment including electronic monitoring; digital health approaches to self-management; behavioral and pharmacological approaches; statistical methods, including predictive models of influence on adherence to treatment; studies of the relationship of adherence to clinical outcomes; and clinical trials to promote treatment adherence and health outcomes for a range of chronic conditions.
+The Center for Adherence and Self-Management has two open research fellowship positions funded by a NIH-NICHD T32 training grant (Directors: Kevin Hommel, PhD and Meghan McGrady, PhD) in treatment adherence research.
+This position affords extensive opportunities in multidisciplinary research with faculty in clinical psychology, pediatrics, and biostatistics.
+Program fellows select a primary mentor in the Center for Adherence and Self-Management and can choose to collaborate with multiple additional faculty, with opportunities for research in a range of topics including adherence measurement; digital health approaches to self-management; behavioral and pharmacological approaches; studies of the relationship of adherence to clinical outcomes; and clinical trials to promote treatment adherence and health outcomes for a range of chronic conditions.
+Learn more about the fellowship.

 Postdoctoral Fellowship in Eating Disorders Treatment and Research

-The Division of Behavioral Medicine & Clinical Psychology at Cincinnati Children's Hospital Medical Center announces the availability of a postdoctoral fellowship in Eating Disorders Treatment and Research.
-Successful candidates will be committed to evidence-based practice, have prior clinical experience in child and adolescent psychology, and have an ultimate desire to specialize in eating disorders treatment.
-The fellow will work closely with a multidisciplinary team to provide evidence-based care for youth (aged 8-25) with anorexia nervosa, bulimia nervosa, avoidant / restrictive food intake disorder, or binge eating disorder.
-Training opportunities in complimentary clinical areas will also be provided, based on the fellow’s educational needs and interests, including multidisciplinary feeding team, pain clinic, consultation / liaison service, transgender clinic, weight management clinic, OCD treatment, and / or behavior problems.
-The fellow will also receive protected time for collaborative research projects, program development, and / or teaching, as determined by their ultimate career goals.
-The duration of the fellowship will be either one or two years, based on the fellow’s experience and training goals.
-The primary clinical supervisor of this position is Abigail Matthews Hamberg, PhD, MHA, clinical director of Inpatient Eating Disorders Program, abigail.matthews@cchmc.org, and the primary research supervisor is Claire Aarnio-Peterson, PhD, claire.aarnio-peterson@cchmc.org.
+The Division of Behavioral Medicine and Clinical Psychology (BMCP) at Cincinnati Children's announces the availability of a Postdoctoral Fellowship in Eating Disorders Treatment and Research.
+Successful candidates will be committed to evidence-based practice, have prior clinical experience in child and adolescent psychology, and have an ultimate desire to specialize in eating disorders treatment and research.
+The fellow will work closely with a multidisciplinary team to provide evidence-based care for youth (aged 8-25) with a wider range of eating disorders including anorexia nervosa, bulimia nervosa, avoidant/restrictive food intake disorder, and binge eating disorder.
+Training opportunities in complementary clinical areas will also be provided based on the fellow’s needs and interests, including dialectical behavior therapy (DBT) team, multidisciplinary feeding team, pain clinic, consultation/liaison service, gender health clinic, OCD treatment, and/or treatment for behavior problems.
+The fellow will also receive protected time for collaborative research projects, program development, and/or teaching, as determined by their ultimate career goals.
+The duration of the fellowship will be either 1 or 2 years, based on the fellow’s experience and training goals.
+The primary mentor of this position is Claire Aarnio-Peterson, PhD.

-Cincinnati Children's Center for Heart Disease and Mental Health, Heart Institute and the Division of Behavioral Medicine & Clinical Psychology has a one to two-year research fellowship position focused on childhood heart disease.
-The fellow will work with an interdisciplinary team of researchers and clinicians, led by Nadine Kasparian, PhD on research investigating psychological, clinical, social, and neurobiological factors associated with mental health outcomes in this population of individuals with congenital heart disease (CHD), their caregivers and other family members
+Cincinnati Children's Heart and Mind Wellbeing Center and the Division of Behavioral Medicine and Clinical Psychology has a 1- or 2-year research fellowship position focused on psychological aspects of pediatric and congenital heart disease.
+The fellow will work within an interdisciplinary team of researchers and clinicians, led by Nadine Kasparian, PhD, MAPS, on research investigating biopsychosocial factors associated with mental health outcomes in individuals with congenital heart disease (CHD), their caregivers, and other family members.

 Training Objectives

-Postdoctoral training in psychology occurs under the supervision of licensed psychologists and occurs over a one to two year period.
-Based upon Ohio state law and the criteria for listing in the Association of Psychology Postdoctoral and Internship Centers (APICC), there are not year-specific objectives for training.
-Our program has the following goals and objectives that are forwarded to the State Board of Psychology each year when our program reports the individuals under supervision for the upcoming year.
-Specifically, at the conclusion of training (1 – 2 years), the:
+Postdoctoral training in psychology occurs under the supervision of licensed psychologists and occurs over a one-to-two year period.
+Based upon Ohio state law and the criteria for listing in the Association of Psychology Postdoctoral and Internship Centers (APPIC), there are no year-specific objectives for training.
+The following goals and objectives are forwarded to the State Board of Psychology each year when our program reports the individuals under supervision for the upcoming year.
+Specifically, at the conclusion of training (one - two years), the:

 • Fellow will be able to provide clinical care only within the context of a professional relationship and according to American Psychological Association Ethical Codes and standards.